Jiangyin Jiangsu, China Travel Guide

 Community-based tourism is not a prominent focus in Jiangyin.
 The city's tourism model is more conventional.

 Short-term Mandarin courses for tourists are not commonly available.
-Learning basic Mandarin phrases before your trip is beneficial.
+Learning basic Mandarin phrases before your travels are beneficial.

-Key national festivals (Lunar New Year, Dragon Boat Festival, Mid-Autumn Festival) are celebrated with local customs and foods.
+Main national festivals (Chinese New Year, Dragon Boat Festival, Mid-Autumn Festival) are celebrated with local customs and foods.

 Find opportunities for relaxation and rejuvenation in Jiangyin, from wellness centers at hotels to traditional healing practices.

 Jiangyin does not possess natural hot springs.
-Travel to other parts of the country in Jiangsu for things like experiences.
+Travel to other parts of the country in Jiangsu for such experiences.

 Dedicated yoga or meditation retreats are not a common offering for tourists.